algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 Production data: records of each batch produced, including the tanks used, their contents, and the blending process.

-Quality control data: records of quality control tests performed on each batch, including measurements of alcohol content, pH levels, and other relevant parameters.

-Inventory data: records of the current inventory levels for each grape variety, tank, and finished product.

-Traceability data: records of the origin and history of each grape variety used in production, as well as the tanks and other equipment used.

 All of this data will need to be stored in a central database that can be accessed by the blending software to ensure accurate and efficient production.

 # System architecture

-User Interface: The user interface (UI) is responsible for allowing the user to input the desired formula for the blend, as well as displaying the output results.
-This could be a desktop application.

 Blending Engine: The blending engine is the core component of the system, responsible for calculating the optimal blend based on the input formula and the available wine stored in the tanks.
 It uses algorithms and data structures to find the minimum number of steps to produce the closest result to the input formula.